Align OKRs with Your Product Roadmap for User-Driven Growth

 6. Better measurement and feedback on performance

-OKRs provide you a framework for quantitatively measuring impact and achievement for the business.
+OKRs provide a framework for quantitatively measuring impact and achievement within the business.

-By setting measurable KRs, teams can track progress objectively and receive clear feedback on their performance.
+By setting measurable key results (KRs), teams can track progress objectively and receive clear feedback on their performance.

 7. Improved agility